hpyproject/hpy/docs/overview.rst

 Easy migration
   It should be easy to migrate existing C extensions to HPy.
-Thanks to an appropriate and regular naming convention is should be obvious what is the HPy equivalent of any existing Python/C API.
-When a perfect replacement does not exist, the documentation explains what are the alternative options.
+Thanks to an appropriate and regular naming convention it should be obvious what the HPy equivalent of any existing Python/C API is.
+When a perfect replacement does not exist, the documentation explains what the alternative options are.

 Better debugging